immifaq/index/README.md

 ### Disclaimer

-1. We DO NOT own any of the videos/clips, all the videos/clips belong to their respective owners and have been taken from the source mentioned on the video/clip.
+1. We DO NOT own any of the videos/clips, all the videos/clips belong to their respective owners and have been taken from the YouTube channel of the respective source mentioned on the video/clip.

 2. These videos/clips are NOT to be treated as AN IMMIGRATION ADVICE as a Attorney-Client relationship has not been established and full facts of your case/issue are not known.
 These videos/clips are ONLY FOR GENERAL INFORMATION purpose and could be an ATTORNEY ADVERTISING.